Battle of Dibba: Battle

 The combined force then marched on Dibba, then described as 'a great market and town'.
 Laqit found early success in the ensuing battle, placing his men's families behind their lines in order to encourage them to fight harder.
 However, the Medinan army prevailed following the arrival of reinforcements, the Beni Abdul Kais and Beni Najia tribes who had formed part of the Caliph's army but who had been delayed during the long journey from Medina.
-Contemporary texts put the death toll at 10,000.
+Contemporary texts put the death toll at 10,000, although this number was frequently used to signify a large battle rather than being taken as an absolute.
 The town of Dibba was looted and the captives, one fifth of the treasure and the livestock of the town were sent as tribute to Abu Bakr.

+The Omani commander, Hudhayfah, stayed to consolidate the Muslim hold on the territory of Oman while his fellow commander left to pacify Yemen.
+A third commander, Ikramah, who had failed in Yamama and been censured by Abu Bakr, was sent back to the Caliph accompanying the spoils in order to redeem himself, a generous gesture by his co-commanders.

 The phrase 'Day of Dibba' is still used, signifying the defeat of paganism by Islam.